rrooggiieerr/benqprojector.py/README.md

 * RP790S
 * RP705H

+Some projectors need to be **on** to be able to detect the model and the library to work.

 Please let me know if your projectors is also supported by this plugin so I can improve the overview of supported devices.